Is toilet paper included in the 300+ materials that Cricut Maker can cut?

-If you associate a certain colored blade with paper than you know, that’s the one that needs to be changed the most frequently.
-If you mix and match the blades, you might run into that scenario in which you’re left with dull blades.
+If you associate a certain colored blade to paper, then you know that’s the one that needs to be changed most frequently.
+If you mix and match, however, the blades, you might run into that scenario where you’re left with dull blades.
 This could be cumbersome if you have to do a rush job over the weekend.

 This blade is made for cutting thicker materials.
 Thanks to the amazing force behind the machine, it goes through these materials like a hot knife through butter.

 What kind of materials can you cut with the deep point blade?
 Here’s a short list: magnet, thick cardboard, foam sheet, and even chipboard.

-The Rotary Blade:
+The Rotary Blade

-Quilters this blade will save you from a lot of pain.
+Quilters, this blade will save you from a lot of pain!
 The cuts are perfect and sharp.
 It beats working with scissors any day of the week.

-It can cut toilet paper with this blade.
+And you can cut toilet paper with this blade too!
 Some crafters like to push the limits and see what else the Cricut machine can do.
-For example, they have successfully cut Lace and Nylon as well.
-Best of all, while cutting it avoids backing the materials.
+For example, some have successfully cut lace and nylon.

-The Knife Blade:
+The Knife Blade

 Here’s a hot tip for you.
-When you are working with thicker materials, do move the white rollers to the exterior.
-These help to hold down thinner materials; they are not needed if you are working with thicker ones.
+When you are working with thicker materials, move the white rollers to the exterior.
+These help hold down thinner materials; they are not needed if you are working with thicker ones.
 Last but not least, the best mat for the job is the StrongGrip mat.

-The Scoring Wheels:
+The Scoring Wheels

 Are you folding a lot of paper?
 Aren’t the edges straight?
 I feel your pain.
 This is why the scoring wheel has been added to the arsenal.
 With the help of these wheels, you can obtain sharp and crisp edges for folds.

-After you ran the Scoring Wheel through the material folding will be a child’s play.
+After you ran the Scoring Wheel through the material, folding will be a child’s play.
 You can use any mat that you like there are no preferences for this tool.

 Hot tip for you: you can use any pen that you like.
 Cricut doesn’t like to advertise this because it cuts into their profits.

 Washable Fabric Pen

 This tool is amazing if you are in this niche.
-You can draw the stitching lines out and then put together your design.
+You can draw the stitching lines out, and then put together your design.
 With simple washing, the pen marks are gone.